Landgate/Unearthed/README.md

 > **Coming Soon:** We're hard at work on a brand new search and discovery tool!
 We'll intergrate all of this information and more in a single easy to use web interface with handy tools for developers.

 ## **Locate** Map Service
-We also have our *Locate* map service available for use.
+We also have our *Locate* map service available with a wide variety of WA Government data available for use.
 For more information check out [its GitHub page](https://github.com/Landgate/Locate).

 ## Accessing Data
-This section will serve as a *brief* introduction to develop off the SLIP platform.
-More detailed information, step-by-step guides, tutorials, code samples, and much more are available on our **[SLIP Developer Documentation wiki](https://github.com/Landgate/slip-developer-documentation/wiki)**.
+This section will serve as a **brief** introduction to developing off of the SLIP platform.
+More detailed information, step-by-step guides, tutorials, code samples, and much more are available on our **[SLIP Developer Documentation](https://github.com/Landgate/slip-developer-documentation/wiki)**.

+> Code samples are available for all of these libraries over on our [SLIP Code Samples](https://github.com/Landgate/slip-code-samples) page.
+Check them out!

 ### Spatial whatnow?
 If you're new to working with spatial data we can highly recommend a read through of [GIS for Dummies](http://wiki.openstreetmap.org/wiki/GIS_for_Dummies_(written_by_a_dummy)).